By Nidhi Inamdarauthor-img

 • Extensive documentation and learning resources: Laravel provides extensive documentation and learning resources such as Laracasts to help developers learn and keep up to date with the framework.

-• Scalability and performance: Laravel include caching, task scheduling, event broadcasting, and advanced queue management that enable developers to optimize applications for Scalability and high performance.
+• Scalability and performance: Laravel includes caching, task scheduling, event broadcasting, and advanced queue management that enable developers to optimize applications for Scalability and high performance.

 • Continuous innovation and improvement: Laravel's creator and development team constantly introduces new features and improvements, ensuring the framework remains cutting-edge.